NdyGen/blog/_agent_config/author_prompt.md

   - Be relevant and support the article content
   - Will not try to explain anything schematic unless it is really simple to draw.
 - ❌ Articles **without images** will be rejected.
+- You must use the 'image creator tool'

 - Use:
   - Proper **headings**, **lists**, **code blocks**, **blockquotes**, and **references**